marek-hanzal/pipi/README.md

 > There will be revision of strategies every month; "main" branch will contain current month, while previous months will
 > be archived in individual branches.

+## Disclaimer

+> **If you are beginner to trading, this system is not suitable for you**, even you can find pre-made strategies, which *may* work.

+Before everything else: try whatever you find here, test your own mutations of strategies, but keep in mind - you're on the market and no indicator nor system is absolutly perfect.

 ## Intro

 PiPi is a trading system which takes quite different apprach.
 Base idea is to describe strategy using simple custom language, so it behaves all the time same way and is portable and then run strategy to see the results.